 I used a solid 1/2″ back for this piece.

-I clamped the cubby cabinet to the uppers and then used my 2 1/2″ SPAX cabinet screws to secure it to the studs.
+I clamped the cubby cabinet to the uppers, and then I used my 2 1/2″ SPAX cabinet screws to secure it to the studs.

-I had to create a decorative cross header that protruded beyond the planks and went all the way up to the ceiling so I could end the planks somewhere and not have to decide what I’m going to do on the other side of the doors yet.
-I might have to extend the wall down the road.
-Always something…
+This step only really applies if you’ve got a funky door situation going on.
+I had to create a decorative cross header that protruded beyond the planks and went all the way up to the ceiling so I could end the planks somewhere.
+I didn’t want to have to decide what I’m going to do on the other side of the doors yet.
+I’m thinking I might have to extend the wall down the road.
+There’s always something…

-I want my face frame to go all the way to the ceiling to back the crown moulding so I added some blocks to support that.
+I wanted my face frame to go all the way to the ceiling to back the crown molding, so I added some blocks to support that.

-Then added my face frame.
-I cut, glued and nailed everything in place, piece by piece.
+Then, I added my face frame.
+I cut, glued, and nailed everything in place, piece by piece.

-At this point I painted everything.
+At this point, I painted everything.
 I’ll add the crown already painted so I only have to go back and touch up the nail holes.
-Crown and hooks are all that’s left for now.
+Now the crown and hooks are all that’s left.
+At least, until I decide to do something else!

-Some day I’ll come back and add drawers and doors but I want them to match the style of the kitchen cabinets which has not yet been decided so it’s another “mostly finished project”.
-Mostly finished or not, I LOVE it!!!
+Some day, I’ll probably come back and add drawers and doors, but I want them to match the style of the kitchen cabinets.
+I’m still not sure what I want to do for those, so until those have been decided it’s another ‘mostly finished project’.
+Mostly finished or not, I love it!

 Disclosure: This post is Sponsored by SPAX.
 I received product and compensation to create a project showcasing SPAX fasteners.
 All opinions and ideas expressed in this post are 100% my own.